-Students interested in applying for Spring 2022 Reader and Tutor positions should
+Students interested in applying for Fall 2022 Reader and Tutor positions should APPLY HERE

-During the Fall and Spring semesters, we will likely need Readers for the following courses:
+During the Fall and Spring semesters, we will often need Readers for the following courses:

 - Stat 20 (Introduction to Probability and Statistics)

-- Stat 131A (Statistical Methods for Data Science)
+- Data/Stat C131A (Statistical Methods for Data Science)